kcrary/istari/library/acc.md

 The main use of accessibility is to invoke induction on an accessibility hypothesis, often obtained from a well-foundness lemma.

-It can also be used directly:
+Accessibility can also be used directly.
+The definition is complicated (given below); it is easier to think about in terms of its intro and elim operations:

     Acc_intro : type:Acc_intro

     Acc_elim : type:Acc_elim

+---

+    Acc = def:Acc